phac-nml/irida/doc/administrator/faq/index.md

 [15:54:18] Could not run command: tbl2asn -V b -a r10k -l paired-ends -M n -N 1 -y 'Annotated using prokka 1.11 from http://www.vicbioinformatics.com' -Z outdir\/prokka\.err -i outdir\/prokka\.fsa 2> /dev/null
 ```

 Then the command [tbl2asn](//www.ncbi.nlm.nih.gov/genbank/tbl2asn2/) may need to be updated.
-This can be done as below.
+This can be done as follows:

 1. Download the new `tbl2asn` binary from <ftp://ftp.ncbi.nih.gov/toolbox/ncbi_tools/converters/by_program/tbl2asn/>.
 2. Copy the binary over the previously installed locations in Galaxy.
 These can be found with the command: